 Learn My Way video calling is an online course and range of how to use guides for many of the popular video calling options including:

 Zoom video conferencing is another free video calling service which has become popular during the coronavirus pandemic.
 It allows up to 100 people to meet online.
 It is useful tool for keeping in touch with friends and family.
 Zoom is free of charge to anyone and the basic free version which offers all the facilities most people will need for calls up to 40 minutes.

 Online shopping allows you to compare prices, find bargains and save money.
 But as its popularity has increased, so have the risks.
-If you follow Money Advice Service's guide to shopping safely online you can have a safe and secure online shopping experience.
+If you follow Money Helper: shopping and paying safely online guidance you can have a safe and secure online shopping experience.

 Digital Unite technology guides includes information on all the major social media platforms which help you keep in touch with friends and families as well as any interests you have.
 They cover:

 - Google Plus

 - Local social networks